 His main fields of scientific and professional interest are: static and dynamic traffic assignment to road networks, simulation and management of public transport systems, travel demand and route choice models, city-logistics and network design, infomobility and intelligent transport systems, smart cities and mobility management, data analytics and machine learning in transportation.

 Since 2011 he is Editor of the EURO Journal on Transportation and Logistics, published by Springer.
 Since 2012 he is Associated Editor of Transportmetrica B: Transport Dynamics, published by Taylor & Francis.
-From 2020 he is Review Editor of Transportation Systems Modeling, section of Frontiers in Future Transportation.
 From 2012 to 2015 he has been Chair of the Cost Action: Modelling public transport passengers in the era of ITS, were more than 100 researchers from all continents have been involved.
 Since 2016 he is President of the PTV Scientific Advisory Board.

 His objective is to create methodological and technological innovation in the field of mobility for the environmental, economic and social sustainability of transportation.